hosseinishr/ShareBikeDemandPrediction/README.md

 <img src="/images/weathersit.png" width = 500>

-EDA of the numeric features is shown below in the pair-plot and the correlations in the heatmap.
+EDA of the numeric features is shown below in the pair-plots and the correlations in the heatmap.

 <img src="/images/pairplots.png" width = 800>